Welcome to Craighead Wind Farm

 Galileo is committed to developing projects that deliver substantial and tangible long-term benefits locally, fostering strong community relations.

-If consented, significant funding will be distributed to the local community over the lifetime of Craighead Wind Farm through our Community Wealth Fund and Construction Community Fund, with an opportunity for community shared ownership also on offer.
+If consented, significant funding will be distributed to local communities over the lifetime of Craighead Wind Farm through our Community Wealth Fund and Construction Community Fund, with an opportunity for community shared ownership also on offer.

-These are voluntary schemes offered to the local community, with the potential to deliver considerable long-term benefits, and are separate from the planning application.
+These are voluntary schemes, with the potential to deliver considerable long-term benefits, and are separate from the planning application.

 Community Wealth Fund

-The wind farm will provide a real opportunity to build and contribute to a lasting and sustainable Community Wealth Fund, benefitting the local community over the lifetime of the wind farm and beyond.
+The wind farm will provide a real opportunity to build and contribute to a lasting and sustainable Community Wealth Fund, benefitting local communities over the lifetime of the wind farm and beyond.

-Galileo is committed to exploring with local groups and organisations as to how a such a fund, worth up to around £240,000 per annum index-linked for the operational lifetime of the wind farm, can best be distributed.
+Galileo is committed to exploring with local groups and organisations as to how such a fund, worth up to £248,000 per annum over the operational lifetime of the wind farm, can best be distributed.

-The extent of the fund will be based on a generating capacity for the wind farm of up to 48MW, with each MW providing a guaranteed income of £5,000 annually.
+This annual figure is based on a generating capacity for the wind farm of up to 49.6MW, with each installed MW providing a guaranteed income of £5,000.

-We actively encourage input from members of the local community concerning the types of local projects they would like to see benefit from the Community Wealth Fund.
+We actively encouraged input from local communities concerning the types of projects and initiatives they would like to see benefit from the Community Wealth Fund, and have had many great suggestions.

 • Renewable Electricity Discount Scheme (REDS)

-The Craighead Renewable Electricity Discount Scheme (REDS) will provide a direct and tangible benefit to people living and working nearest to the wind farm, and be open to all residential, commercial and community properties.
+The Craighead Renewable Electricity Discount Scheme (REDS) will provide a direct and tangible benefit to people living and working nearest to the wind farm.

-A preliminary suggestion is that discounts on electricity bills range from £1,400 per annum for those properties located within 1.5km of the nearest turbine, to £200 for those between 4.5km and 5km (see map link below).
+A preliminary suggestion is that discounts on electricity bills range from £1,400 per annum for those properties located within 1.5km of the nearest wind turbine, to £200 for those between 4.5km and 5km (see map link below).
+Index-linked for the operational life of the wind farm, these payments will rise with inflation.

-It should be reiterated that this is subject to further consultation with the community.
+It should be reiterated that this is subject to further consultation with local communities.

 • Education and Training Fund